attack-monkey/Lean-Functional-Typescript/README.md

 log('hello world')

-// In production, we may swap out simpleLogger for something more sophisticated - but we don't need to change our log statements.
+// In production, we may swap out simpleLog for something more sophisticated - but we don't need to change our log statements.

 ```